Ajqvue Manual

 1 Introduction

 Ajqvue provides an easy to use Java based interface for viewing, adding, editing, or deleting entries in a Apache Derby, H2, HyperSQL, Microsoft SQL, MSAccess, MariaDB, MySQL, Oracle, PostgreSQL, or SQLite database.
 All user tables and basic data type fields are available for access in the selected database.
 Ajqvue only needs two other pieces of code, the JRE, Java Runtime Environment, and a JDBC, Java Database Connectivity, driver.
 The JDBC provides the interface between the Java SQL statements, and the database.
-The JDBC driver for MariaDB is called mariadb-java-client, MySQL is Connector/J, MSAccess ODBC-JDBC bridge, Oracle, and Derby just JDBC, and PostgreSQL JDBC4. *The H2, HSQL, SQLite databases are now fully integrated into the Ajqvue application as a libraries so those JDBCs need not be installed.
+The JDBC driver for MariaDB is called mariadb-java-client, MySQL is Connector/J, MSAccess ODBC-JDBC bridge, Oracle, and Derby just JDBC, and PostgreSQL JDBC4. *The H2, HSQL, SQLite databases are now fully integrated into the Ajqvue application as libraries so those JDBCs need not be installed.
 The Connection Manager for Ajqvue has been given default entries to help the user select the proper configuration for the desired database access.
 The application has been purposely built to provide data access and is not primarily a database management tool, but a database administrator may find it extremely helpful.
+If filtering for tables is turned off then access to all system tables can be achieved for an administrator login.
 All users including small to medium size businesses will find setup and using the tool to be simple and straight forward.
 The application once installed can provide a much quicker access/update to a database than a web based interface frontend and Ajqvue supports transaction locking.
 If you want to quickly access a local or server based database for viewing, editing, searching, and analyzing data Ajqvue provides an alternative that is simple and easy to use.

 Features